Luccombe, Isle of Wight

-Luccombe is a hamlet a short distance south of Shanklin, on the south coast of the Isle of Wight, England.
+Luccombe (also known as Luccombe Village) is a hamlet a short distance south of Shanklin, on the south coast of the Isle of Wight, England.

 There is some indication of Bronze Age settlements on the top of the nearby hill of Luccombe Down.

 Name

 The name is thought to mean 'the valley belonging to a man called Lufa' from Old English Lufa (Old English personal name) and cumb.
 However, the first part of the name could be lufu (love).
 The name also occurs in Somerset.